Online bill pay: What it is, how it works and why use it

 Online bill pay vs. automatic payments

-According to the CFPB, automatic payments work differently than recurring online bill pay.
+According to the Consumer Financial Protection Bureau (CFPB), automatic payments work differently from recurring online bill pay.
 When you set up recurring online bill pay, you’re giving permission to your bank or credit union to send the payments to your billers.
-And when you enroll in automatic payments, you’re allowing the company the bill is from to take payment from your account.
+But when you enroll in automatic payments, you’re allowing the company that issues the bill to take payment from your account.

 How to set up online bill pay

-Setting up online bill pay could save you time and money in the long run.
-But how you set up online bill pay might vary by financial institution.
-It’s usually a simple process that you can complete through your online banking account or mobile banking app.
+How you set up and use online bill pay might vary by financial institution.
+But it’s usually a simple process that you can complete through your online banking account or mobile banking app.

 You can use Capital One online bill pay as an alternative way to make your normal check, automatic debit or cash payments to anyone in the United States.